wikimedia/pywikibot/tests/README.rst

 **PYWIKIBOT_TEST_WRITE**
   There are also several other 'write' tests which also attempt to perform write operations successfully.
 These **will** write to the wikis, and they should always only write to 'test' wikis.

-  These 'write' tests are disabled by default, and currently cannot be run on Travis or AppVeyor as they require interaction using a terminal.
-Also enabling them won't enable 'edit failure' tests.
+Enabling them won't enable 'edit failure' tests.

   To enable 'write' tests, set::